Breaking a Lease in Newport News, Virgina- Know the Laws

 • Breaking the lease to go live with a partner.

-However legitimate these reasons may be, they don’t offer enough justification (on their own) to release a tenant penalty-free.
+However legitimate these reasons may be, they don’t offer enough justification (on their own) for a landlord to release a tenant penalty-free.
 With such reasons, the best way for a tenant to break their lease would be to seek a mutual termination with the landlord.
-Otherwise, a myriad of legal or financial repercussions would lie in waiting for the tenant.
+Otherwise, a myriad of legal or financial penalties would lie in waiting for the tenant.

-Justified Reasons to Break a Lease in Virginia
+Justified Reasons to Break a Lease Agreement in Virginia

-Knowing what reasons a tenant can use to justifiably break their lease in Virginia is equally imperative.
+Knowing what reasons give tenants legal justification to break a lease in Virginia is another part of your responsibilities.
 Below are such reasons.

-If your lease has an early lease termination clause, then your tenant may be able to use it to break their lease justifiably.
-When creating the clause, make sure to be specific with the requirements a tenant must meet.
+If your lease includes an early termination clause, then your tenant may be able to use it to legally break their lease.
+When creating the early termination clause, make sure to be specific with the requirements a tenant must meet.

 people exchanging house keys

-The federal law – the Servicemembers Civil Relief Act (SCRA) – allows tenants who are relocated for military service to break their lease penalty-free.
-The tenant must serve you copies of their deployment alongside a written notice, among other requirements before leaving.
+The federal law – the Servicemembers Civil Relief Act (SCRA) – allows tenants who are relocated for active military service to break their lease penalty-free.
+The tenant starting active military duty must serve their landlord copies of their deployment alongside a written statement, among other requirements before leaving.

-In Virginia, servicemembers are those that serve in the armed forces, the National Guard, commissioned corps of the Public Health Service, and the commissioned corps of the National Oceanic and Atmospheric Administration.
+In Virginia, servicemembers are those in active duty with the armed forces, the National Guard, commissioned corps of the Public Health Service, and the commissioned corps of the National Oceanic and Atmospheric Administration.

-As a knowledgeable landlord, you know that keeping your property habitable is a key responsibility.
+As a knowledgeable Virginia landlord, you know that keeping a habitable rental property is one of your key responsibilities.
 It will not only help you keep your tenant happy, but also help you stay compliant with the state’s health and safety codes.

 landlord inside property with tenant

-In Virginia, (VA Code § 55-225.16) allows tenants who’ve been domestic violence victims to break their lease early.
-But prior to moving out, they must serve you a 30-day notice, as well as provide you proof of their status.
+According to Virginia state law, (VA Code § 55-225.16), tenants who’ve been domestic violence victims are legally justified in breaking their lease early.
+But before they relocate, they must serve their landlord a 30-day notice, as well as provide proof of their status as a victim of domestic violence, sexual abuse, or family abuse.

-Before a tenant can start living on your property, there are certain disclosures that you must provide them with.
+Before a tenant can start living on any Virginia rental property, there are certain disclosures that the landlord must provide them with.
 In Virginia, they include the following.

 • Disclosure on lead-based paint disclosure.